vvaltchev/tilck/README.md

 > 2) How fast a given syscall / kernel subsystem can get if we get rid of its most
 > complex features?

-While as per today `Tilck` is still far from being able to provide some answers to the first question, some progress has been made with the second one: as shown in this [article], thanks to several simplifications, `Tilck`'s console is faster than the Linux one.
+While as per today `Tilck` is not quite ready yet to provide some answers to the first question, some progress has been made with the second one: as shown in this [article], thanks to several simplifications, `Tilck`'s console is faster than the Linux one.

 What Tilck is NOT ?
 ----------------------------------------